 GM Glenn Flear, author of 'Starting Out: the Open Games':

-"The notes are frequently heavier here than in the competing books (and TAPS is thus a rather thicker publication), with a liberal use of symbols as well as explanatory text.
-Most readers however will welcome the fact that the authors have included a wide variety of alternatives, and looked at them with such a critical eye.
-The London is no longer a plodders’ system, as with so much GM interest it’s becoming as critical as many erstwhile noble openings.
-It’s a merit-worthy work with plenty of fresh material that should ensure that it will be the reference work on the complete London System for years to come."
+"The notes are frequently heavier here than in the competing books (and TALS is thus a rather thicker publication), with a liberal use of symbols as well as explanatory text.
+Most readers will welcome the fact that the authors have included a wide variety of alternatives, and looked at them with such a critical eye.
+The London is no longer a plodders’ system (..)
+With plenty of fresh material that should ensure that it will be the reference work on the complete London System for years to come."

 John Hartmann, ChessLife Magazine: